S P Crater

 S P Crater is a cinder cone volcano in the San Francisco volcanic field, 25 mi north of Flagstaff, Arizona, United States.
 It is surrounded by several other cinder cones which are older and more eroded.
 It is a striking feature on the local landscape, with a well-defined lava flow that extends for 4.3 mi to the north.
-American astronauts use the crater to train for moonwalking.
+American astronauts have used the crater to train for moonwalking.

 Name

 The naming of the mountain is a bit of lore from the Old West.
 S P Crater can be climbed, and the lava flow can be viewed from the crater rim.
-C. J. Babbit, an 1880s rancher and early landowner of the mountain, expressed his opinion that the mountain resembled a spilled chamber pot (or Shit Pot, "SP"), and locally this became the accepted name.
+C. J. Babbitt, an 1880s rancher and early landowner of the mountain, expressed his opinion that the mountain resembled a spilled chamber pot (or Shit Pot, "SP"), and locally this became the accepted name.
 When viewed from certain angles on the ground, the combination of the smooth round shape of the cone, the dark lava spatter on the rim, and the long dark lava flow extruding from the base may resemble human waste.
 Mapmakers refused to spell out the full name, and the mountain has been shown on maps and other literature with the abbreviated name.